AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/flowy_editor/README.md

 ## How to customizes ...
 ### Customizing a component
-Please refer to [customizing.md](documentation/extending.md#extending-a-custom-component) for more details.
+Please refer to [customizing a component](documentation/customizing.md#customizing-a-custom-component) for more details.

 ### Customizing a shortcut event
-Please refer to [customizing.md](documentation/extending.md#extending-a-custom-shortcut-event) for more details.
+Please refer to [customizing a shortcut event](documentation/customizing.md#customizing-a-custom-shortcut-event) for more details.

 ## Code Examples
 * Customizing a component.